stefan-hoeck/idris2-async/README.md

   always implies concurrency, but concurrency not necessarily implies parallelism.
 For instance, on JavaScript - which is single-threaded - computations can be run concurrently but obviously not in parallel.
+* fiber: A lightweight computational thread (sometimes also called a *green thread*) on which effectful computations run sequentially.
+Unlike operating system threads, fibers are lightweight and not a scarce resource.
+* semantic block: A fiber is said to be *semantically blocked*, if its sequence of computations has (possibly temporarily) come to a halt without actually blocking the operating system thread it runs on.

-In order to demonstrate the difference, we define two countdowns:
-One for counting down seconds, the other counting down milliseconds (in 100 ms steps):
+In order to demonstrate some of this library's capabilities, we define two countdowns: One for counting down seconds, the other counting down milliseconds (in 100 ms steps):

 ```idris
 countSeconds : Nat -> Async [] ()